impresso/impresso-language-identification/README.md

   `fr`, `en` or `it`, and if the language has been selected by the ensemble in stage 1b at least once, and if there are at least as many letter characters as the minimal text length specifies, accept this other language.
-This rule typically applies for `la`, or other rare languages. `lb` is exempt because not all LID systems can recognize `lb`.
+This rule typically applies for `la`, or other rare languages.
+Note that while multiple systems now support `lb` (Luxembourgish), this rule handles cases where `impresso_ft` might disagree due to its specialized training.
 Decision code: `all-but-impresso_ft`.

 - If the text is shorter than 50 characters, we choose the dominant language of the newspaper.
 Decision code: `dominant-by-len`.

 - Only if no decision could be made, an ensemble voting is performed.
 We apply a similar voting technique as in the global statistics step of stage 1b in which the votes are weighed based on their confidence.
-As the `impresso_ft` is the only reliable system for predicting Luxembourgish, it has the power to overrule other predictions with an additional vote weighting factor of `6` when predicting `lb`.
+The `impresso_ft` system receives additional weighting when predicting Luxembourgish (`lb`) due to its specialized training on historical newspaper content.

   - If the sum of all votes is below the threshold of `0.5`, we simply choose the dominant language of the newspaper.
 Decision code: